-What can we learn from these case studies?
+What can we learn from these case reports?

-If you read all of these case studies, most of the authors do not call for a ban on waterbirths.
+If you read the case reports, most of the authors do not call for a ban on waterbirths.
 Instead, they make recommendations to improve safety and informed consent.
 Some of their recommendations are:

-- Pseudomonas is found in water reservoirs both in hospitals and in the community, and it can cause severe infections in newborns.
+- Pseudomonas can be found in water supplies both in hospitals and in the community, and it can cause severe infections in newborns.
 Plastic tubing is the perfect environment for Pseudomonas to grow, especially if the strain of bacteria is resistant to disinfectants (Vochem et al. 2001).
-Providers who offer waterbirth in facilities may want to take cultures from the birthing tub system after each water birth, shorten the filling and exit hoses, and heat disinfect the hoses after each use (Rawal et al. 1994)
+Providers who offer waterbirth in facilities may want to take frequent cultures from the birthing pool system or after each water birth, shorten the length of filling and exit hoses, and heat disinfect hoses after each use (Rawal et al. 1994).

 - Track outcomes in hospitals that provide waterbirth as an option (Nguyen et al. 2002)

-- Track infection rates of mothers and infants, and have policies in place to prevent infections, such as pool maintenance, decontamination for bacteria, and universal precautions (Franzin et al. 2004)
+- Track infection rates of mothers and infants, and have policies in place to prevent infections, such as pool maintenance, decontamination, and universal precautions (Franzin et al. 2004)

 - As part of the informed consent process, inform pregnant mothers who are interested in waterbirth that although very rare, it is possible for infants to try to breathe under water, even if they only have a very brief submersion (Hagadorn et al. 1997)